Meaning of Going Concern

 - The increment in short term borrowings or the overdraft limit not resulting in an increase in business.

-- Recurring trading losses as profit is the important factor of growth and survival of the business.
+- Recurring trading losses as profit is the important factor of the growth and survival of the business.

 - The bankruptcy of the debtors of the business.